litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

 - Status for the other target platforms:
   - Android: now using [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) (with sqlite `3.8.10.2`), with support for FTS3/FTS4 and R-Tree, and REGEXP support using PCRE 8.37 as built from [liteglue / Android-sqlite-native-driver-regexp-pcre](https://github.com/liteglue/Android-sqlite-native-driver-regexp-pcre)
   - iOS: sqlite `3.8.10.2` embedded
-- FTS3, FTS4, and R-Tree support is tested working OK in this version (for all target platforms ~~in this version branch~~ Android/iOS/Windows "Universal")
 - Android is supported back to SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.
 - API to open the database may be changed somewhat to be more streamlined.
 Transaction and single-statement query API will NOT be changed.